Vishwanath-Patil/netflix-oss-feign/README.md

-# Netflix-OSS-Feign-Client-Example
+# Spring-Cloud-OpenFeign-Client-Example

-This project demonstrates how to fetch an external API/resource via Netflix OSS provided Feign client.
+This project demonstrates how to fetch an external API/resource via Spring provided Feign client (Netflix OSS).
 This is an easy to use and load balanced http client.
-This sample uses Hystrix circuit breaker and custom exception handler.
+- This sample uses Hystrix circuit breaker and custom exception handler.